 - 1. Unless otherwise provided, the boards and flags prescribed in these regulations shall be rectangular - 2.
-The colours of the boards, flags and pennants shall not be faded or dirty. - (a) 3.
-They shall be large enough to be easily visible; this condition shall be considered to be satisfied in all cases: For the boards and flags if neither the length nor the width is less than 1 m or, in the case of small craft, less than 0.60 m; - (b) For the pennants if the length is not less than 1 m and the breadth at the staff not less than 0.50 m.
+The colours of the boards, flags and pennants shall not be faded or dirty. - 3.
+The dimensions of flags and boards must be large enough to be seen clearly.
+It shall be deemed that this condition has been fulfilled if: - (a) For the boards and flags if neither the length nor the width is less than 1 m or, in the case of small craft, less than 0.60 m;

+(b) For the pennants if the length is not less than 1 m and the breadth at the staff not less than 0.50 m.